DavidAnson/gruntMock/README.md

 ## Overview

-Some [Grunt](http://gruntjs.com/) tasks are thin wrappers over functionality that's already well tested (ex: [grunt-contrib-jshint](https://www.npmjs.org/package/grunt-contrib-jshint)) and don't need much testing themselves.
-For tasks like that, gruntMock isn't super relevant.
-But for tasks that offer custom functionality, deserve to be exercised as by Grunt, or need their output verified, gruntMock may be useful.
+Some [Grunt](http://gruntjs.com/) tasks are thin wrappers over functionality that's already well tested (ex: [grunt-contrib-jshint](https://www.npmjs.org/package/grunt-contrib-jshint)).
+Other Grunt tasks offer custom functionality, specialized behavior, or need their output to be verified. gruntMock is targeted at the second set and offers a way to validate the complete, end-to-end lifecycle of a Grunt multi-task.

-gruntMock is simple [mock object](http://en.wikipedia.org/wiki/Mock_object) that simulates the Grunt task runner for multi-tasks and can easily be integrated into a unit testing environment like [Nodeunit](https://www.npmjs.org/package/nodeunit). gruntMock calls into tasks the same way Grunt does and exposes (almost) the same set of APIs.
-After providing the input to the task, gruntMock runs it and captures the output so you can assert correctness.
-Task success and failure scenarios are unified, so it is easy to write positive and negative tests.
+gruntMock is simple [mock object](http://en.wikipedia.org/wiki/Mock_object) that simulates the Grunt task runner for multi-tasks and can easily be integrated into a unit testing environment (such as [Nodeunit](https://www.npmjs.org/package/nodeunit)). gruntMock calls into tasks the same way Grunt does and exposes (almost) the same set of APIs.
+After providing input to the task, gruntMock runs and captures its output so tests can verify expected behavior.
+Task success and failure are unified, so it's easy to write positive and negative tests.

 ## Example

 ```
-var gruntMock = require('../gruntMock.js');
+var gruntMock = require('gruntMock');
 var example = require('./example-task.js');

 exports.exampleTest = {